Earth’s Magnetic Field Is Not About To Flip, Researchers Debunk Doomsday Theory

 Concerns that Earth’s magnetic field has weakened over the last two centuries, coupled with the discovery of the South Atlantic Anomaly — a weak area in the magnetic field that stretches from Chile in South America to Zimbabwe in South Africa — has given rise to theories that Earth’s magnetic poles could flip within the next 2,000 years.

-Add NASA’s estimates that magnetic polar reversals have happened at least hundreds of times over the past three billion years, with one occurring about every 200,000 to 300,000 years; note that it’s been 780,000 years since the last time Earth’s magnetic poles switched positions; and that’s how you end up with doomsday predictions that spell disaster for life on Earth.
+Add NASA’s estimates that magnetic polar reversals have happened at least hundreds of times over the past three billion years, with one occurring about every 200,000 to 300,000 years.
+It’s been 780,000 years since the last time Earth’s magnetic poles switched positions and that’s how you end up with doomsday predictions that spell disaster for life on Earth.

 However, researchers convey that there’s no cause to flip over the flipping of the magnetic poles, as this is not likely to happen in the near future.